nus-cs2113-AY2122S1/tp/docs/team/suibianp.md

 I am honoured to have my contributions in this project.
 Please find below some descriptions of my contributions, and also see [RepoSense](https://nus-cs2113-ay2122s1.github.io/tp-dashboard/?search=AY2122S1-CS2113T-W13-3&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-09-25&tabOpen=true&tabType=authorship&tabAuthor=SuibianP&tabRepo=AY2122S1-CS2113T-W13-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other&authorshipIsBinaryFileTypeChecked=false) for the exact parts of my contributions.

-## Functionality
+## Major functionality
 ### NUSMods API interfacing

 As a core flagship feature of our product, the ability to interface the NUSMods API, parse its response, be it from local cache or remote server, is crucial.
-Implemented the `NusModsParser` and `Semester` class to efficiently handle various situations.
+Implemented the `NusModsParser` and `Semester` class forming the `nusmods` package  to efficiently handle various situations.

 ### Lesson type